zhullyb/monyhar/monyhar/docs/contributing.md

   patch will be accepted.

 ## Design Documents
-Any nontrivial technical effort that will significantly impact Chromium should have a design doc ([template][design-doc-template]).
+Any nontrivial technical effort that will significantly impact Monyhar should have a design doc ([template][design-doc-template]).
 Specifically, we require design docs in the following cases:
-- When writing code that will have a large impact on Chromium as a whole, e.g. when you are changing code in Chromium's critical path (page loading, rendering).
+- When writing code that will have a large impact on Monyhar as a whole, e.g. when you are changing code in Monyhar's critical path (page loading, rendering).
 - When beginning a large technical undertaking that should be documented for historical reasons (>1 person-month of work can be used as a general guideline).